alghul96/ThesisAnalysis/README.md

   - Computation for k-means for k clusters
   - Computation for k-means for different cluster dimentions
   - Methods for choosing the number of clusters
+- **kmedoids**: Implementation of k-medoids clustering methods.
 - **model-based.R**: Script containing Mixture Model Based clustering methods.
+  - In the script mixtureclustering.py is called via Python4R package
+- **Python**: In this folder are contained:
+  - **mixture_models.py**: code from package https://github.com/AmazaspShumik/sklearn-bayes used for fitting a Variational Bayes Bernoulli Mixture Model.
+  - **mixtureclustering.py**: script fitting the mixture model on data